ScotDev/wescraper/Readme.md

 in order to improve upload/download speeds and to conserve space -Styling the email template
--Having the output directory for the scraped files auto-clearing once the script is succesfully run in order ot prevent duplication of files and to stop accumulation of previously downloaded files -General refactoring and restructuring of the code -Scheduling the script to run at a set interval (i.e. once per week)
+-Having the output directory for the scraped files auto-clearing once the script is succesfully run in order to prevent duplication of files and to stop accumulation of previously downloaded files -General refactoring and restructuring of the code -Scheduling the script to run at a set interval (i.e. once per week)